genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 ### RESOURCES

-This request will return all the resources available on the server, each resource has a name and a type (e.g. RequestServer, DataServer, EventHandler)
+This request will return all the resources available on the server, each resource has a name and a type (e.g. RequestServer, DataServer, EventHandler).

-Resources can be accessed with a GET request to `[host]:[dta_web_adapter_port]/resources-request`
+Resources can be accessed with a GET request to `[host]:[genesis_router_port]/resources-request`.

 Sample request: